walkwithweb/walkwithweb/README.md

   .
   p1:
     - url: "--enter the path to where the audio file is saved e.g /assets/audios/SoundFile1_SoundscapePage_TamTamMontRoyal.mp3 --"
-      id: "--enter a unique id for the audio player item e.g audio-1 --"
+      id: "--enter a unique id for the audio player item, no spaces e.g audio-1 --"
       name: "--enter a display title for the audio e.g Tam-tams in Mount Royal Park: A Montreal soundmark --"
       credits: "--enter the credits e.g Mariana Mejia Ahrens, 2019 --"
       album: "-- enter the subtitle for the audio file e.g Recorded around the George-Étienne Cartier Monument --"